 - Provide nutrition education for various programs, including the WIC (Women, Infants, and Children) program

 - Collect data and look for trends/patterns in disease outbreaks

-- Educate and treat infectious diseases, to include sexually transmitted diseases
+- Educate and treat infectious diseases, including sexually transmitted diseases

 - Educate high-risk populations (drug users, prostitutes, etc.) on healthy behavior and disease prevention